ivoyager/ivoyager-changelogs/README.md

 * New IOManager manages a separate thread for I/O including resource loading and other file reading/writing.
 All functions are called on the Main thread if external project sets Global.enable_threads = false.
 * Many new "something_requested" signals in [Global](https://github.com/ivoyager/ivoyager/blob/master/singletons/global.gd).
 These can be used in lieu of direct calls to most functions in StateManager and SaveManager (and others).
 * Expanded API in [Body](https://github.com/ivoyager/ivoyager/blob/master/tree_nodes/body.gd) and [Orbit](https://github.com/ivoyager/ivoyager/blob/master/tree_refs/orbit.gd) classes.
-* Expanded data display for Sun, planets and moons, with closeable sections and subsections.
-Display content can be modified by external project.
+* Expanded data display for Sun, planets and moons, with closeable sections and subsections (display content can be modified by external project).
 * Added new Composition object.
 The new Body.components dictionary can hold any number of Composition instances representing anything.
 (I, Voyager uses for atmosphere chemical composition for display.)

 ## Changes